Corporate Social Responsibility (CSR) – a definition:

 What we endeavour to do!

-We believe our ability to thrive together with other companies, customers and communities is advantageous to our social enterprise as well as morally correct.
+Our ability to thrive depends on our moral compass.
 We consider how all stakeholders will be affected by our activity and attempt to have a positive impact when we can.
 This includes:

 ✓ Partnering in a sustainable supply chain.